• Car Accidents

 Workers’ compensation insurance is a type of insurance that most employers are required to have to protect both themselves and their employees should they suffer a work-related injury or contract a work-related illness.

 For instance, if a construction worker is injured while on a job site, they may lose time or may be left unable to work altogether.
+Another example is an employee being exposed to a toxic chemical or unsafe work environment, so they are forced to file a workers’ compensation lawsuit.
+Their employer – assuming they have workers’ compensation insurance – will then provide compensation to cover certain costs.

 • Payment for lost wages